hackathonsforschools/website/docs/privacy-policy.md

 There are a number of different types of cookies, however, our website uses:

 - Functionality - We use these cookies so that we recognise you on our websites and remember your previously selected preferences.
-They could include what language you prefer and location you are in.
+They could include what location you are in.
 A mix of first-party and third-party cookies are used.

 ## How to manage cookies